Welcome to today's edition of the Rush 24-7 podcast.

 You are very welcome.

-Hey, I'm calling to talk about manliness or um specifically.
+Hey, I'm calling to talk about manliness or specifically a lot of things.

-Well, this is this I thought was a sceptical of a lack of manliness that I witnessed last night watching the NCAA tournament.
+Well, this, I thought, was a spectacle of a lack of manliness that I witnessed last night watching the NCAA tournament, specifically the UCLA game against Draga.

-I don't know if you saw about saw it, but maybe you heard about it.
+I don't know if you saw it, but maybe you heard about it.

-Um UCLA came back and beat Gonzaga at the very like last two seconds of the game.
+UCLA came back and beat Gonzaga at the very last two seconds of the game.

-Um Adam Morrison, the star from Gonzaga at the end of the game after they had lost, was literally Rush laying in the middle of the court crying.
+Adam Morrison, the star from Gonzaga, at the end of the game after they had lost, was literally Rush laying in the middle of the court crying.

 I know four-year-olds who would not be caught dead in that position.